 Mark Anderson has collaborated with conductors such as Sir Simon Rattle, Nicholas McCegan, William Boughton, George Cleve, and Adam Fischer.
 In recital, Mark has appeared at New York’s Alice Tully Hall and Weill Hall, the Kennedy Center and the Phillips Gallery in Washington D.C., London’s Wigmore Hall and Zurich’s Tonhalle and elsewhere throughout Europe and North America.
 His solo and concerto performances are complimented by chamber music work, most recently with the newly formed Röntgen Piano Trio.
 The trio has an international performing schedule for the 2018/19 season.
-Mark also enjoys performing 2-piano repertoire with wife, Canadian pianist Michelle Mares.
+Mark also enjoys performing 2-piano repertoire with wife, pianist Michelle Mares.

 Mr. Anderson records exclusively with Nimbus Records and has released recordings of works by Liszt, Schumann, Brahms and Dohnanyi, Copland and Gershwin, Mussorgsky and Stravinsky.
 He has recorded 2 CDs of the solo piano works by Hans von Bülow and, since 2014, has released three CDs of solo piano music of the German/Dutch composer Julius Röntgen.
 The fourth CD, released March 1st, 2019, is also available online at Amazon, iTunes, Spotify and other online music distributors.